Contraception is essential to prevent unwanted pregnancy and to protect against sexually transmitted infections (“STIs”).

 Condoms are the only method of contraception capable of preventing STIs, provided they’re used properly.
-If you’re not sure how to put a condom on properly, you can remind yourself here.
+The NHS have information about how to put a condom on properly.

 If you are worried that you may have been exposed to HIV, there is treatment available to stop you becoming infected.
 This is called post-exposure prophylaxis (“PEP”).
-Specific information is available here, but some important points to note are:
+Terrance Higgins Trust has information about PEP.
+Some important points to note are:

-Most GPs won’t prescribe PEP, but you can get it (provided you meet the criteria) from sexual health clinics throughout Bristol.
-If you can’t get to one in time, you can try A&E (which has the advantage of being open 24 hours a day), but there is no guarantee that it will be prescribed for you there.
+Most GPs won’t prescribe PEP, but you can often get it from sexual health clinics throughout Bristol.
+If you can’t get to one in time, you can try A&E (which is open 24 hours a day), but there is no guarantee that it will be prescribed for you there.

 If you think you may have an STI, or could have been infected (whether or not you have any symptoms), it’s important to get tested by a medical professional.
-Despite all the cliches and stereotypes, sexual health testing is actually quick and painless.
+Sexual health testing is actually quick and painless.

 The Student Health Service is also a specialist sexual health clinic, and can test for a variety of STIs, including (but not limited to) HIV, Hepatitis, Gonnorhoea and Chlamydia.
 Their services are completely confidential.

 You can also get tested at any other sexual health clinic.
-Details of sexual health clinics throughout Bristol can be found here.
+Here's a list of sexual health clinics in Bristol.
 Certain clinics offer walk-in services, which are good if you want to be seen urgently, or don’t want to have to make an appointment.

-If you would like further information on sexual health, you can call the Bristol Sexual Health helpline on 0117 342 6900.
-The helpline is open from 9am til 5pm and is charged at local rates.
+For more information on sexual health, call the Bristol Sexual Health helpline on 0117 342 6900 (open 9am - 5pm, charged at local rates).